galister/motoc/README.md

 - With Monado/WiVRn running, use `motoc monitor` to identify the devices you'll be calibrating with.
 - Note down the serial numbers (the part in double quotes) of the devices.
 - Start the calibration:
-  - `motoc calibrate --src "WiVRn HMD" --dst "LHR-ABCDE000"` (replace with your serials)
+  - `sleep 5; motoc calibrate --src "WiVRn HMD" --dst "LHR-ABCDE000"` (replace with your serials)
   - Add `--continue` if the tracker will stay attached to your headset.
 - Move around so that the two devices move together in space.
   - If calibrating with a headset, hold the selected device firmly to the headset as you slowly walk around.
+Avoid erratic movements.
   - If the calibration did not succeed, it will retry automatically.

 If the same tracker is attached to your headset the same way as last time, use `motoc continue` to re-use the last calibration.

+## Calibration Tips

+### Tips for high quality calibration

+- The most important factor is that the devices are firmly held together, in a way that they move and rotate together perfectly.
+- The devices must be held together in this way from the start to the end of the calibration.
+If you need time between starting the calibration and putting your devices together, add a `sleep` before `motoc calibrate`.
+- Avoid erratic movements.
+Motion prediction is known to be different between LH driver and standalone devices.
+To avoid measurement errors from motion prediction being different, move the devices together in a slow and steady fashion.

+### When and when not to use continuous mode?

+Only use continuous mode if the 2 devices (tracker & HMD) are firmly attached.

+Mounting a tracker to the HMD using velcro, rubber bands or other methods that allow for elastic deformation may be fine to use while at rest, but can induce overcorrections in high-movement scenarios like excercise or dancing.

+If precision is needed during movement, mount the devices using a method that doesn't allow any wiggle in movement or rotation between the 2 devices, such as mounting brackets or glue.

+### Calibrate with Standalone HMD or Standalone Controller?

+The standalone headset will have some wiggle as a result of inside-out-tracking.
+The controller is then tracked relative to the HMD.
+Since the controller itself also has some wiggle, now we need'd to account for both the wiggle of the HMD and the wiggle of the controller.

+Therefore, I recommend calibrating with the HMD.

+Disclaimer: This is all theory, in practice the difference in results may be miniscule.

 ## Optimization Tips for usage without a Head Tracker